 Prop Firm Software Subscription and License Management Guide

-Prop firm trading tools often start with one trader, one subscription, and one main trading machine.
+Get instant accessProp firm trading tools often start with one trader, one subscription, and one main trading machine.
 Support problems usually appear when billing status, software access, device activation, and account troubleshooting are handled manually.

-The Subscription-First Model
+The Subscription-First Model#

 For most traders, the correct purchase path is simple: buy one subscription, activate the product, and use it for the main NinjaTrader setup.